kounch/homebridge-mitsubishi-vac-ir/README.md

 \*Changing the `name` in `config.json` will create a new device instead of renaming the existing one in HomeKit.
-It's strongly recommended that you rename the switch using a HomeKit app only.
+It's strongly recommended that you rename the accessory using a HomeKit app only.

 ### Copyright